Study for an AHRC Funded PhD at the University of Salford

 We invite expressions of interest and applications, to the Art & Design and/or Heritage Pathways, for +2/+3 full and part-time PhD studentships as part of the AHRC’s North West Consortium Doctoral Training Partnership studentship competition.

-The studentship covers PhD fees, provides an annual stipend for the duration of your study (currently set at £15,609 and subject to review), and access to additional funding for field research and further training.
+The studentship covers PhD fees, provides an annual stipend for the duration of your study (currently set at £17,668 (or part-time pro rata) and subject to review), and access to additional funding for field research and further training.

 The University of Salford is a member of the North West Consortium Doctoral Training Partnership (NWCDTP), which includes non-HE institutions such as the BBC, Home/Cornerhouse, Tate Liverpool, Opera North, FutureEverything, Science and Industry Musuem, and FACT (Liverpool).